expressjs/session/README.md

   - `proxy` - trust the reverse proxy when setting secure cookies (via "x-forwarded-proto" header).
 When set to `true`, the "x-forwarded-proto" header will be used.
 When set to `false`, all headers are ignored.
 When left unset, will use the "trust proxy" setting from express. (default: `undefined`)
   - `saveUninitialized` - forces a session that is "uninitialized" to be saved to the store.
 A session is uninitialized when it is new but not modified.
 This is useful for implementing login sessions, reducing server storage usage, or complying with laws that require permission before setting a cookie. (default: `true`)
   - `unset` - controls result of unsetting `req.session` (through `delete`, setting to `null`, etc.).
 This can be "keep" to keep the session in the store but ignore modifications or "destroy" to destroy the stored session. (default: `'keep'`)
+  - `error` - a callback that is called when the session save/destroy methods encounter an error outside of the standard middleware error handling process.
+Defaults to `console.error(err.stack)`.

 #### options.genid